sergio-sanz-rodriguez/Synthetic-To-Real-Object-Detection-Edition-2/README.md

 ## 9. Experimental Results

-The proposed pipeline was evaluated on the test dataset provided by Duality AI as part of this Kaggle competition.
-Model performance was measured using the [Mean Average Precision](https://www.v7labs.com/blog/mean-average-precision) at IoU threshold 0.50 (mAP@50).
+The proposed pipeline was evaluated on the test dataset provided by Duality AI as part of the Kaggle competition.
+Model performance was assessed using the [Mean Average Precision](https://www.v7labs.com/blog/mean-average-precision) at IoU threshold 0.50 (mAP@50).

-Figure 4 presents representative examples demonstrating the performance of the proposed model, which achieved perfect object detection.
-The model achieved the maximum score of **1.0 (100% detection)** on the leaderboard.
+Figure 4 shows representative examples demonstrating the performance of the proposed model, which achieved perfect object detection.
+The model obtained **the highest possible score of 1.0** on the leaderboard.

 <div align="center">
   <img src="images/object_detection_results.png" alt="Object detection results" width="650"/>